-- Compelling ideas about teaching synchronously: “Making Shapes in Zoom,” by Karen Costa.
+- Compelling ideas about teaching synchronously: “Making Shapes in Zoom,” by Karen Costa

 - Instructors, start here: Activate your Rutgers Zoom account

-- If you receive an error message that the instructor email is invalid, you should change your default email in Canvas (WARNING: certain external apps, like Akindi, Cambridge, possibly some textbook publisher integrations, may break if you change your email address in Canvas)
+- If you receive an error message that the instructor email is invalid, you should change your default email in Canvas

-- In general you will log into Zoom from Canvas or from rutgers.zoom.us which are both aware of your Rutgers affiliation.
+- In general you will log into Zoom from within a Canvas site or from rutgers.zoom.us which are both aware of your Rutgers affiliation.
 If you ever need to log into your Rutgers Zoom account from zoom.us or from your local Zoom client software, you must click the SSO login button and identify your institution as Rutgers.

 - If you plan to use pre-populated polls, our advice is to modify your meetings from the Rutgers Zoom portal, which allows full configuration of Zoom tools.
 Please note that pre-assigned breakout rooms are currently not possible through Rutgers Zoom accounts because they require that all students use Rutgers Zoom accounts which is not currently feasible.

 - To publish your Zoom recordings in the cloud, wait for the post-meeting email from Zoom, then go to your Canvas site, click Zoom, click the tab Cloud Recordings, and toggle the Publish button on for each recording to be shared

 - Having trouble viewing your Zoom recordings in the cloud from Canvas?
 Feel free to share this link with students, too: